armosec/kubecop/README.md

 You can enable the exported with `kubecop.prometheusExporter.enabled=true`.

 ### ClamAV Scanning
-KubeCop can scan the nodes for malware using ClamAV, a popular open-source antivirus engine.
-ClamAV supports scanning of files, directories, and volumes, and can be configured to scan the entire node or only specific directories.
-You can read more about ClamAV [here](https://www.clamav.net/). <br>

 To enable ClamAV scanning, you need to use the following parameter in Helm: `kubecop.clamav.enabled=true`. <br>
 Please note that ClamAV scanning is not enabled by default, and it is not recommended for low-resource environments.